LaMitaOne/skia-flowmotion/README.md

 few days.
 Done.

 maybe at least i spread out some new ideas :)

-static smart phone/tv, desktop and all that starting to look really ugly boring somehow slowly
+static smart phone/tv, desktop and all that starting to look really ugly boring somehow slowly for me :D

 ### Features at a glance (v0.50)